MachinaCore/CygwinPortable/README.md

 none /cygdrive cygdrive binary,noacl,posix=0,user 0 0

-The noacl flag ignores filesystem ACLs permissions - For portable (in most cases for static installations too) this is the best setting - With this option you dont write "gargabe" permissions to e.g. local rsync backups.
+The noacl flag ignores filesystem ACLs permissions - For portable (in most cases for static installations too) this is the best setting - With this option you dont write "garbage" permissions to e.g. local rsync backups.

 PortableApps